Districts of Kazakhstan

 The ancient culture of the Kazakh people has been reflected in priceless monuments from the past, i.e. stone sculptures and burial mounds; ancient city ruins also remind us today of the famous history of many generations of people in this land.
 Semirechye was an important center of farming and trade even in the Middle Ages.

-Part of the Great Silk Road, or the so called "Scythian steppe road", crossed the Region; it is a unique complex of history, archaeology, monumental art, architecture and urban monuments, reflecting deep processes of interaction between the nomadic and settled farming cultures of Central Asia.
+Part of the Great Silk Road, or the so called "Scythian steppe road", crossed the District; it is a unique complex of history, archaeology, monumental art, architecture and urban monuments, reflecting deep processes of interaction between the nomadic and settled farming cultures of Central Asia.

 It was the most apparent road, which passed from China to the West through Semirechye and South Kazakhstan in the 6th and 7th centuries.
-Roads diverged from the main route to the North and the East, leading to the regions of Central and Eastern Kazakhstan and the Desh-and-Kypchak steppe, later known as Sary-Arka, the Irtysh River banks, the Altai Mountains and Mongolia.
+Roads diverged from the main route to the North and the East, leading to the districts of Central and Eastern Kazakhstan and the Desh-and-Kypchak steppe, later known as Sary-Arka, the Irtysh River banks, the Altai Mountains and Mongolia.
 The Silk Road is not a simple trade route.
 It is a friendly bridge between East and West, a peaceful hand, stretched between two groups of humanity.
 It can be said that the Silk Road greatly influenced the urban development of that time.

 The contemporary route along "the Silk Road" is a harmonious co-existence of ancient and modern traditions and untouched nature; striking beauty, which conjures up a unique picture for everyone who visits it.
 Throughout history many caravans have crossed these lands.
 And today, many years later, there is an opportunity to explore the ancient road, get acquainted with its rich history and enjoy its natural beauty.